A lady experiencing back pain

 What Is Drinking in Moderation?

-As we mentioned earlier, moderation is key to overall health and a healthy relationship with alcohol.
-We may have heard the term “moderation” thrown around a lot, but what does it actually mean?
+Like we mentioned earlier, moderation is key to overall health and a healthy relationship with alcohol.
+We may have heard the term “moderation” thrown around a lot but what does it actually mean?

 Moderation means consuming alcoholic beverages in reasonable limits that mitigate risks to health.
-Moderation implies a balanced and controlled approach to drinking, and it’s typically defined as two drinks or fewer in a day for men and one drink or less in a day for women.
+Moderation implies a balanced and controlled approach to drinking, and it’s typically defined as less than 1 drink per day for women and fewer than 2 drinks per day for men.

 Moderation entails making intentional and informed decisions about the quantity and frequency of our alcohol intake.
 Mindful drinking prioritizes our health goals and allows us to avoid negative consequences such as impaired judgment or dependency.
 To learn more about how mindful drinking benefits overall well-being, check out our article about health benefits of cutting back on drinking.